ixaxaar/pytorch-dnc/README.md

 ```

 FAISS is much faster, has a GPU implementation and is interoperable with pytorch tensors.
-We try to use FAISS by default, in absence of which we fall back to FLANN.

-2. `nan`s in the gradients are common, try with different batch sizes
+1. `nan`s in the gradients are common, try with different batch sizes

 Repos referred to for creation of this repo: